vivaria/edisonrul.ing/docs/source/cards/s/super-solar-nutrient.md

 ### Card Rulings

-●Calculate the maximum Level of monster you can Special Summon based on the Level of the Tributed monster when it was on the field.
+*   Calculate the maximum Level of monster you can Special Summon based on the Level of the Tributed monster when it was on the field.
-●“Super Solar Nutrient” does not target a monster in your hand/Deck.
+*   “Super Solar Nutrient” does not target a monster in your hand/Deck.
-●However, it does target the Special Summoned monster after it is Special Summoned.
+*   However, it does target the Special Summoned monster after it is Special Summoned.
-●Tributing a Plant for this card’s activation is a cost.
+*   Tributing a Plant for this card’s activation is a cost.